 information on how to assess contribution rates

-the contribution rates table (“Table 1”) for the Scheme year
+the contribution rates table (‘Table 1’) for the Scheme year

-a “lookup table” (“Table 2”) setting out the average contribution rates for each pay range.
+a ‘lookup table’ (‘Table 2’) setting out the average contribution rates for each pay range.

 Example 13: Contribution band

-An employee commences employment and has pensionable earnings of £29,000.
-Using the contribution rates table for 2025/26, the employee will pay 5.5% on the pensionable pay up to and including £27,500 (or 2.75% if in the 50/50 section) and 7.25% on pensionable pay above £27,500 (or 3.625% if in the 50/50 section).
-As per the “lookup table”, this equals an average contribution rate of 5.6%.
+An employee commences employment and has pensionable earnings of £29,500.
+Using the contribution rates table for 2026/27, the employee will pay 5.5% on the pensionable pay up to and including £28,500 (or 2.75% if in the 50/50 section) and 7.25% on pensionable pay above £28,501 (or 3.625% if in the 50/50 section).
+As per the ‘lookup table’, this equals an average contribution rate of 5.6%.

-The contribution rates table will change from time to time (and, when it does, the “lookup table” will also change).
+The contribution rates table will change from time to time (and, when it does, the ‘lookup table’ will also change).
 The pay ranges and rates should not be hardcoded into payroll systems.
 Systems should have the ability to change these.

 Appropriate contribution bands